Yehiam Fortress from the Crusader and Ottoman periods, near Nahariya, is a lovely attraction for a short family visit.

 And Yehiam is a composite of two Hebrew words, which means: long live the people.

 How Old Is Yehiam?

-Archeologists found remains of Roman fort, Byzantine monastery, burial caves and other remains.
+Archeologists found a Roman fort, Byzantine monastery, burial caves, and other remains.

-The construction-date the Yehi’am Fortress is unknown, but it was apparently originally part of the Ma’iliyah estate, and was later sold to the Crusader Teutonic knights, who also purchased nearby Montfort Fortress.
+The construction-date of the Yehi’am Fortress is unknown, but it was originally part of the Ma’iliyah estate and was later sold to the Crusader Teutonic knights, who also purchased nearby Montfort Fortress.

-Overall, Yehiam Fortress National Park is a nice place for a 1-3 hours visit.
-It’s in pretty good condition and also offers views of the surrounding area.
-There are also tables in this National Park, which allow visitors to have a picnic.
+Overall, Yehiam Fortress National Park is an excellent place for a several-hour visit.
+It is in pretty good condition and offers fantastic views of the surrounding area.
+There are also picnic tables in this national park.
+Moreover, you can combine this visit with other nearby attractions.

-My tip for parents to young children is: bring a flashlight.
-There are some darker areas, where kids can play with flashlights and have some fun.
+My tip for parents with young children would be to take flashlights.
+There are some darker areas where kids can play with flashlights and have some fun.

-Have you ever visited Yehiam Fortress?
+Have you ever been to Yehiam Fortress National Park?
 Tell us about your experience in the comments below.